 If you do not wish to attend the Meeting and vote online during the Meeting, you may vote by proxy.
 There are three ways to vote by proxy.
 You may submit a proxy by telephone by calling (855) 686-4804 and following the instructions provided.
 You may submit a proxy over the Internet at www.proxypush.com/diod by following the instructions provided.
-If you request and receive a printed copy of the proxy materials by mail, you can submit a proxy by signing and dating the enclosed proxy card and either mailing it in the postage-paid envelope provided to the address stated on the proxy card or transmitting it by facsimile to the Inspector of Elections at (972) 731-3510.
+If you request and receive a printed copy of the proxy materials by mail, you can submit a proxy by signing and dating the enclosed proxy card and either mailing it in the postage-paid envelope provided to the address stated on the proxy card or transmitting it by facsimile to the Inspector of Elections at (972) 987-3900.

-Telephone and Internet voting facilities for stockholders will be available 24 hours a day and will close at 5:00 p.m.
-(Central Time) on May 22, 2023.
+Telephone and Internet voting facilities for stockholders will be available 24 hours a day and will close at 9:00 a.m.
+(Central Time) on May 29, 2024.
 If a proxy is properly submitted and is not revoked, the proxy will be voted at the Meeting in accordance with the stockholder's instructions indicated on the proxy.
-If no instructions are indicated on the proxy with respect to any matter, the proxy will be voted on such matter as follows: "FOR" the election of the Board's nominees, "FOR" the approval of executive compensation, "FOR" a stockholder advisory vote on executive compensation every ONE year, "FOR" ratification of the appointment of Moss Adams LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, and in accordance with the recommendations of the Board as to any other matter that may properly be brought before the Meeting or any adjournment or postponement thereof.
+If no instructions are indicated on the proxy with respect to any matter, the proxy will be voted on such matter as follows: "FOR" the election of the Board's nominees, "FOR" the approval of executive compensation, "FOR" ratification of the appointment of Moss Adams LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024, and in accordance with the recommendations of the Board as to any other matter that may properly be brought before the Meeting or any adjournment or postponement thereof.